ashd1411/Google-Homepage/README.md

 # google_homepage
-Build a page that looks similar to Google homepage
+This is a project to code a page that looks similar to the Google homepage.